mchozhang/SinsOnTwitter/README.md

 * Each node is running on a docker CouchDB container.
 * One Master Node (for configuration).
 Two other slave nodes.

+# Todo:

+- [x] Create a security group for networking between the instances (openning port 5984,5986,9100-9200 and 4369)
+- [x] Create three instances acting as three different nodes.
+- [x] Created and attached volumes (60 GB each) to each instance.
+- [x] Install DOCKER on each instance.
+- [x] Change sudo permisions on instance (Avoid running docker commands on sudo all the time).
+- [x] Run docker and run curl commands to setup couchdb cluster.
+- [] Testing from external application.

 # VM Setup Procedure

 This 3 VM setup was done for the three-node cluster setup